 Only a third of people who die by suicide have been in contact with specialist mental health services in the year before their death.

-135 people are directly affected by every suicide.
+Up to 135 people are directly affected by every suicide.
 That’s why we’re dealing with grief differently and defiantly.

 Campaign Against Living Miserably (CALM) works across society so everyone can get the help they need when they need it, no matter who they are, where they’re from, and whatever their background.

 Choose a walk